Stability and lifetime of antiferromagnetic skyrmions

 A magnetic field has a nontrivial effect on the AFM skyrmion stability.
-Figure~\ref{fig:Hfield} shows the barrier for the AFM skyrmion decay as a function of applied field strength.
-These results are in sharp contrast with the field dependence of the FM skyrmion ($J<0$), where the barrier quickly decreases with the field~\cite{Bessarab2017}.
-On contrary, for the AFM skyrmion ($J>0$) the energy barrier is significantly enhanced, but the effect manifests itself at much larger fields.
+Figure~\ref{fig:Hfield} shows the barrier for the skyrmion decay into the uniform AFM state as a function of applied field strength.
+These results are in sharp contrast with the field dependence of the FM skyrmion ($J<0$), where the barrier quickly decreases with the field~\cite{vonMalottki2017, Bessarab2018}.
+On the contrary, for the AFM skyrmion ($J>0$) the energy barrier is significantly enhanced, but the effect manifests itself at much larger fields.

 To gain a further insight into this unusual behavior of AFM skyrmions, it is instructive to estimate the skyrmion radius by minimizing the energy functional in the presence of magnetic field.
-Such an estimate can be obtained analytically within the micromagnetic continuum model for the N\'eel vector~\cite{Keesman2016}, using a trial skyrmion solution for the azimuthal angle $\theta(r)=\pi(1-r/R)$ with $0<r<R$, where the parameter $R$ is associated with the skyrmion radius~\cite{Bogdanov1994}.
-This analysis gives the minimized radius $R_0=\pi JD/(JK-M^2 B^2/16)$, thus showing that the AFM skyrmion size increases with the field.
+Such an estimate can be obtained analytically within the micromagnetic continuum model for the N\'eel vector~\cite{Keesman2016}, using a trial skyrmion solution for the polar angle $\theta(r)=\pi(1-r/R)$ with $0<r<R$, where the parameter $R$ is associated with the skyrmion radius~\cite{Bogdanov1994}.
+This minimization analysis gives the radius $R_0=\pi JD/(JK-M^2 B^2/16)$, thus showing that the AFM skyrmion size increases with the field.
 It is consistent with the field dependence of the energy barrier observed in the numerical simulations, since larger skyrmions correspond to larger energy barriers, as discussed above.
 One can arrive at the same conclusion from another perspective.
-It has been shown in \cite{Keesman2016} that in the continuous model the energy functional of the AFM skyrmion system at an arbitrary applied field is equivalent to that of the FM counterpart at zero field, where the anisotropy parameter is effectively reduced by $M^2 B^2/(16J)$.
-Therefore, the enhancement of the energy barrier for the AFM skyrmions in magnetic field can be understood by the renormalization of the anisotropy constant in the FM-skyrmion decay problem.
-Indeed, the decrease in the energy barrier for the FM skyrmion decay with the anisotropy strength has recently been confirmed in Ref.~\cite{Stosic2017}.
+It has been shown in Ref.~\cite{Keesman2016} that in the continuous model the energy functional of the AFM skyrmion system at an arbitrary applied field is equivalent to that of the FM counterpart at zero field.
+Then one can show that the anisotropy constant is renormalized as follows: